ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 Keywords:

+* `x86-64` Executable for Linux
-*
+* Big File Download

-We are given a xz-compressed `` Executable for Linux, which we decompress using `unxz`:
+We are given a xz-compressed `x86-64` Executable for Linux, which we decompress using `unxz`:

 ```bash
 $ file tera_85021482a68d6ed21892ea99b84f13f3